 // "David"

-To have a new organization created within your application, you will need to run a similar function to below:
+To create a new organization within your application, you will need to run a similar function to this.

-If you want a user to sign into a particular organization, pass this code along with the sign in method:
+If you want a user to sign in into a particular organization, pass this code along with the sign in method.

 Example of a returned token: